Nican/swarm-sdk/README.md

 * Added swarmsdktemplate.fgd.
 * Added Steam and application icon.

-Remaining Bugs
+### Remaining Bugs
 * No crosshair.
 * No html motd.
 * Mouse pointer is hidden when not inside any vgui panel.
 * No voice icon when talking (but it works, check with voice_loopback 1)
 * Improved version of http://www.moddb.com/mods/alien-swarm-sdk-template-conversion

-Thanks to, Tony Sergi, DaFox, c_b_fofep, Doplhur and Valve.
+Thanks to Rasmus Geil, Tony Sergi, DaFox, c_b_fofep, Doplhur and Valve.